anachary/zproxy/docs/ARCHITECTURE.md

 ## Concurrency Model

-The gateway uses a thread-per-connection model for handling requests:
+The proxy uses a thread-per-connection model for handling requests:

 1. The main thread accepts new connections.
 2. Each connection is handled in a separate thread.